needmoregrind/The-Portal-Saga/README.md

 # The-Portal-Saga
-Navigate a crashed spaceship through a planet's wormhole system, collecting parts to repair and escape, with interactive GUI-based graphics.
+This project is a GUI-based adventure game where players aim to repair a broken spaceship by retrieving scattered parts from across a planet.
+Using an interactive interface, players travel through wormholes, which serve as portals connecting various areas.
+The gameplay focuses on exploration and collecting parts to fix the ship and escape.
+Featuring vibrant graphics and simple mechanics, the game offers an engaging experience with opportunities for future enhancements, such as new levels or customizable ships.